 While some newspapers are willing to publish obituaries for free these notices are usually limited to a number of lines, just the deceased’s date of birth and death, biographical information or pictures are not included.

-Obituaries in newspaper range in price from free to more than $600.
+Obituaries in the newspaper range in price from free to more than $600.
 The average cost is $298 for 20 lines and a picture.

 #7 – TRANSPORTATION